-Option Description System Password Allows you to set, change or delete the system password.
-NOTE: Successful password changes take effect immediately.
-Default setting: Not set Mini Card SSD Allows you to set, change or delete the Mini Card SSD Password.
+Option Description Default setting: Not set Internal HDD-2 Allows you to set, change, or delete the administrator password.
 Password NOTE: Successful password changes take effect immediately.
 Default setting: Not set Strong Password Allows you to enforce the option to always set strong passwords.
 Default Setting: Enable Strong Password is not selected.
 NOTE: If Strong Password is enabled, Admin and System passwords must contain at least one uppercase character, one lowercase character and be at least 8 characters long.
 Password Configuration Allows you to determine the minimum and maximum length of Administrator and System passwords.
 Password Bypass Allows you to enable or disable the permission to bypass the System and the Internal HDD password, when they are set.
-The options are: • Disabled Reboot bypass Default setting: Disabled Password Change Allows you to enable the disable permission to the System and Hard Drive passwords when the admin password is set.
+The options are: Disabled Reboot bypass Default setting: Disabled Password Change Allows you to enable the disable permission to the System and Hard Drive passwords when the admin password is set.
 Default setting: Allow Non-Admin Password Changes is selected.
 Non-Admin Setup Changes Allows you to determine whether changes to the setup options are allowed when an Administrator Password is set.
 If disabled the setup options are locked by the admin password.
-TPM 1.2 Security Allows you to enable the Trusted Platform Module (TPM) during POST.
-The options are: TPM On (enabled by default) Clear PPI Bypass for Enabled Commands PPI Bypass for Disabled Commands Disabled Enabled
+TPM 1.2/2.0 Allows you to enable the Trusted Platform Module (TPM) during POST.
+The options are: Security TPM On (enabled by default) · Clear PPI Bypass for Enabled Commands PPI Bypass for Disabled Commands Disabled Enabled NOTE: To upgrade or downgrade TPM1.2/2.0, download the TPM wrapper tool (software).
+Computrace Allows you to activate or disable the optional Computrace software The options are: · Deactivate • Disable Activate NOTE: The Activate and Disable options will permanently activate or disable the feature and no further changes will be allowed

+Default setting: Deactivate

 Option Description

-Computrace Allows you to activate or disable the optional Computrace software The options are:

-DeactivateDisableActivate

-NOTE: The Activate and Disable options will permanently activate or disable the feature and no further changes will be allowed

-Default setting: Deactivate

 CPU XD Support Allows you to enable the Execute Disable mode of the processor.

 Enable CPU XD Support (default)

-OROM Keyboard Access Allows you to set an option to enter the Option ROM Configuration screens using hotkeys during boot.
-The options are:
+OROM Keyboard Allows you to set an option to enter the Option ROM Configuration screens using hotkeys during boot.
+The

+Access options are:

+• Enable

-EnableOne Time EnableDisable
+One Time Enable

+Disable

 Default setting: Enable

+Admin Setup Allows you to prevent users from entering Setup when an Administrator password is set.

+Lockout Default Setting: Disabled